 Verify that the system fails the attempt or aEntUser3 does not exist in the system.

-Add user fails by Enterprise tenant admin user due to omitting last name
+Add user fails by Enterprise tenant admin user due to omitting last name (Not performed.
+Same as TC 2.9)

 Requirement document reference: Section 5.3.1